dhelonious/mastodon-snap/README.md

 # 📦 Installation

+## Online from the Snap store

 [![Get it from the Snap Store](https://snapcraft.io/static/images/badges/en/snap-store-black.svg)](https://snapcraft.io/mastodon-server)

-If you prefer, you can also install the Snap directly from the command line:
+You can also install the Snap directly from the command line:

     sudo snap install mastodon-server

+## Offline from a Snap file

+If you don't want to use the Snap store, you can also download a Snap file from the [releases page](https://github.com/dhelonious/mastodon-snap/releases) and install it using:

+    sudo snap install mastodon-server_VERSION_ARCH.snap --dangerous

+> [!TIP]
+> In this context *dangerous* only means that the Snap file is not signed.
+This is normal for Snaps built and distributed outside the Snap store.

+> [!NOTE]
-A common criticism of Snaps is their dependence on Canonical.
+> A common criticism of Snaps is their dependence on Canonical.
 However, it is possible to install Snaps offline and also build them locally directly from source.
 See the [build instructions](docs/build.md) for how to do this.

-## Install from a Snap file

-Download a Snap file from the [releases page](https://github.com/dhelonious/mastodon-snap/releases) and install it using:

-    sudo snap install mastodon-server_VERSION_ARCH.snap --dangerous

-> [!NOTE]
-> In this context *dangerous* means that the Snap file is not signed.
-This is normal for Snaps built and distributed outside the Snap store.

 ## Updates